kreativekorp/neopixelpusher/README.md

 * 60 NeoPixels on Pin 6
 * "Factory reset" on Pin 5 (connect to ground to erase EEPROM on startup)
-* RTC on SCL/SDA
+* Serial enabled at 9600 bitrate
+* Bluetooth LE disabled
+* Effect Mode, XLM Mode, and Clock Mode enabled
-* Can be modified at top of .ino file
+* Configuration can be modified at top of .ino file

-## Serial Protocol
+## Command Protocol

 * `E` - Switch to Effect Mode
   * `ER` - Report whether randomization is in effect and time between effects